pstids/a2-file-drop/README.md

 * `drop-target="#selector"` if you want to use a different element as your actual target (html, body etc)
     * This makes drop box style apps where the whole page is a drop target possible
     * Defaults to the element defined on if no selector is provided
-* `file-stream="stream name"` is the name your upload logic will use to recieve dropped file data
+* `drop-stream="stream name"` is the name your upload logic will use to recieve dropped file data
-* `highlight="class-name"` is the class added to the drop-target when the mouse pointer is above
+* `drop-indicate="class-name"` is the class added to the drop-target when the mouse pointer is above

 ## Building from src